ArdaxHz/mdownloader/README.md

 ## Install requirements
 `pip install -r requirements.txt`

-You'll need to name `.env.example` to `.env` and change the values to whatever would suit you best, if you don't know what its for, leave the values as they are.
+You'll need to name `.env.example` to `.env` and change the values to whatever would suit you best, if you don't know what it's for, leave the values as they are.

 ## Excecute
 `python3 mdownloader.py [options] (<manga|chapter|group|user|list link/id> or filename)`

-To bulk download, create a file in the same folder as the downloader.
-Inside, add one id or link per line, the id being .
-The link can be either for chapters or titles, no need to specify which it is using the "--type" argument.
+To batch download, create a file in the same folder as the downloader.
+Inside, add one id or link per line.
 Instead of typing the id when executing, enter the filename.
-Since chapter is the default download type, there is no need to add it as an option for bulk download.
-Any line that isn't a mangadex manga/chapter/group/user/list link/id will be skipped.
+Since chapter is the default download type, any non-links will be treated as chapter ids and download as such.

 `python3 mdownloader.py mylist.txt [-t <manga|group|user|list>]`